 This video gives a good visual example of good uphill and downhill running technique.
 It's good for you to see what good technique looks like as it is hard to see yourself!

 This is a cool clip of some guys running up Glenfinnan in Scotland.
 It's a pretty hill!

 For the Saturday 10km hill race, you may want to wear a headlamp as the first part of the run will be dark.

 You may find that your body is getting tired at this stage in the programme.
-Remember that you need to be good with stretching, ice baths and you may even want to get a massage.
+Remember that you need to be good with stretching and you may even want to get a massage.
 This will help to keep your body strong over the last few weeks of the programme.